chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Physical Properties
 *******************

-The physical properties here are defined using centimeter length-unit and seconds time-unit, assuming that we have a passive tracer in water.
+The physical properties here are defined using centimeter as the length-unit and seconds as the time-unit.
+We consider that we have a passive tracer in water.

 .. code-block:: text